 Officers should avoid holding children overnight in police cells unless absolutely necessary (Section 2, Detention and custody: Children and young persons, College of Policing, July 2015).
 Lookedafter children are more at risk of being held in custody overnight than other children because of issues with accommodation.
-In order to avoid this, it is vital to make enquiries with the care home and been charged but there are concerns that they social workers as early as possible to ensure that there is somewhere for the child to be released to.
+In order to avoid this, it is vital to make enquiries with the care home and social workers as early as possible to ensure that there is somewhere for the child to be released to.
 For further guidance on police and local authorities' obligations in respect of overnight detention, refer to the government's Concordat on Children in Custody (updated 2019).